The World of King James VI and I

 Wheelchairs or mobility aids provided

-King James (1566 – 1625) was the son of Mary, Queen of Scots and the first monarch to rule over Scotland, England and Ireland.
+Born in Edinburgh Castle on 19 June 1566, King James was the son of Mary, Queen of Scots, successor to Elizabeth I and the first monarch to rule over Scotland, England, Ireland and Wales.

-A number of related events will also run as part of the exhibition.
+A number of related events, including tours, workshops and lectures, will also run as part of the exhibition.
 Pre-booking is required.

 The Portrait Gallery is on Queen Street in the city centre.
-The nearest Edinburgh Tram stop is St Andrew Square.
+The nearest Edinburgh Trams stop is St Andrew Square.
 The gallery has wheelchair access and accessible toilets.